Public Health

 Overview

-The summer Global Public Health Minor/Certificate explores health-related issues affecting populations in the United States and worldwide.
+The summer Global Public Health Summer Minor or Certificate explores health-related issues affecting populations in the United States and worldwide.
 Students complete courses covering a range of disciplines and methods relevant to promotion and protection of human health, emerging health issues, healthcare systems, and approaches to address and intervene.
 It will expand knowledge and comprehension of domestic and international challenges for human health.
 Valuable internship experience, completed locally, nationally, or abroad, and the development of both technical and public health practice skills is part of the available curriculum.
-The certificate can be pursued by non-UC Berkeley students in or outside of California, including international students.

 The two options available are described below: